Akbarsait/todayilearned/windows-terminal/adding-profile-for-anaconda.md

-# Adding Anaconda Prompt Profile to Windows Terminal workflow
+# Adding Anaconda Prompt profile to Windows Terminal
 A quick profile for adding Anaconda Prompt in Windows Terminal.
 Two main things to note.

 1. Commandline: Use the path of Anaconda Promt shortcut in windows.
 It can be identified by selecting the shortcut > Propeties.